Patent Drafting: A Step-By-Step Guide

 What is Patent Drafting?

-But first, what is a patent?
+But first, let’s define a patent.

-Patent Drafting: guidelines
+Patent Drafting: Guidelines

 - Check if your invention is patentable